-€ 2013 2012
+€ 2014 2013

-Dr. Alfred Gusenbauer 50,000 50,000
+Alfred Gusenbauer 50,000 50,000

-Mag.
 Erwin Hameseder 25,000 25,000

-Mag.
 Kerstin Gelbmann 15,000 15,000

+Hannes Bogner 15,000 8,219

 Andrei Elinson 15,000 15,000

-Dr. Gottfried Wanitschek 1) 6,781 15,000
+Gottfried Wanitschek - 6,781

-Ing.
 Siegfried Wolf 15,000 15,000

-Mag.
-Hannes Bogner 2) 8,219 -

 Total 135,000 135,000

-The Annual General Meeting decides on the annual remuneration of the members of the supervisory board nominated or elected by the shareholders as well as on any additional remuneration for special tasks performed, if applicable.
-At the Annual General Meeting of 10 June 2011, the shareholders approved annual remuneration of $\notin$ 15,000 for the regular members of the supervisory board, $\notin$ 25,000 for the vice chairman and $\notin$ 50,000 for the chairman.
-Members of the supervisory board during a financial year are remunerated in accordance with the actual period of their membership on the supervisory board pro rata temporis.
+The Annual General Meeting decides on the annual remuneration of the members of the Supervisory Board nominated or elected by the shareholders as well as on any additional remuneration for special tasks performed, if applicable.
+At the Annual General Meeting of 10 June 2011, the shareholders approved annual remuneration of € 15,000 for the regular members of the Supervisory Board, € 25,000 for the vice chairman and € 50,000 for the chairman.
+Members of the Supervisory Board who are elected to or leave the board during a financial year are remunerated in accordance with the actual period of their membership on the Supervisory Board pro rata temporis.

-Additionally to their annual remuneration, the supervisory board members also receive cash compensation for expenses.
-Furthermore, the members of the supervisory board are, in accordance with the Articles of Association, covered by a D&O (directors and officers) liability insurance up to a certain maximum amount.
-The insurance covers the personal liability of the supervisory board members in the event of careless neglect of duty during their service for the company.
-In 2013, no other remuneration was paid to the members of the supervisory board.
-There were no other transactions with members of the supervisory board.
+Additionally to their annual remuneration, the Supervisory Board members also receive cash compensation for expenses.
+Furthermore, the members of the Supervisory Board are, in accordance with the Articles of Association, covered by D&O (directors and officers) liability insurance up to a certain maximum amount.
+The insurance covers the personal liability of the Supervisory Board members in the event of careless neglect of duty during their service for the company.
+In 2014, no other remuneration was paid to the members of the Supervisory Board.
+There were no other transactions with members of the Supervisory Board.